qualintitative/egoweb/README.md

 Egoweb
 =========
-EgoWeb 2.0 is an ongoing project lead by RAND Corporation.
-EgoWeb facilitates social network data collection and processing.
-In the past it has emphasized personal network data collection but can now do whole network and cognitive network data collection.
-EgoWeb has some basic analysis procedures but also produces basic data output for analysis in other programs outside of EgoWeb.
+EgoWeb 2.0 is an ongoing project led by RAND Corporation.
+EgoWeb facilitates social network data collection and processing of personal networks, whole networks, and cognitive networks.
+EgoWeb has basic analysis procedures and can produce data output files for analysis in other programs.

-EgoWeb is designed to be run on a webserver where data can be collected by interviewers with live internet connections or by respondents themselves.
+EgoWeb can be run on a webserver or installed on Windows and Mac machines.
+If run from a webserver, data can be collected by interviewers or by respondents themselves.
 Respondents can be sent links to unique surveys associated with their email addresses.
-Interviewers can also collect data in the field without a live internet connection with iPads and android tablets.
-The data are stored locally temporarily and then synced with a web server / removed from the tablet.
+Interviewers can also collect data in the field without a live internet connection with iPads and android tablets; the data are stored locally temporarily and then synced with a web server / removed from the tablet.
 EgoWeb can also be installed on Windows and Mac machines and be used without any webserver connection at all.

 Refer to http://egoweb.wikispaces.com for more information about the history of EgoWeb, installation instructions, and a user guide.
 Please report any issues with installation or use of EgoWeb here in this repository.

-The wiki website egoweb.wikispaces.com is an update of the information that was on egoweb.info.
-There is more updated information on how to use EgoWeb with more screen shots.
-It is not complete documentation but it is being updated periodically.
-The new wikispaces site allows others to create accounts and contribute to documentation.
+The wikispaces site allows you to create accounts and contribute to the documentation of this open source project.

 How to cite EgoWeb: